 LANGUAGE AND EDITING:

 Manuscripts containing language inconsistencies will not be published.
-Authors should seek professional assistance for correcting grammatical, scientific, and typographical errors before submitting the revised version of the article for publication.
+Authors should seek professional assistance for correcting grammatical and typographical errors before submitting the revised version of the article for publication.

 Authors are required to proofread the PDF versions of their manuscripts before submission.
 To avoid delays in publication, proofs should be checked immediately for typographical errors and returned within 48 hours.

-The corresponding author will be entirely responsible for assuring that the revised version of the manuscript, including all the proposed amendments, permits the endorsement of all the authors of the manuscript.
+The corresponding author is responsible for ensuring that the revised manuscript, including all proposed amendments, is endorsed by all authors.

 - Falls within the scope of the journal and